Peace negotiations in the Russo-Ukrainian war (2022–present): Breakdown in US–Ukraine relations

-After Zelenskyy's October 2024 "victory plan" introduced the idea of transactional opportunities with Ukraine's natural resources, Trump said in early February 2025 that continued U.S. support for Ukraine would be conditional on the U.S. getting revenue from Ukraine's rare minerals.
-Zelenskyy proposed U.S. participation in developing Ukraine's natural resources in exchange for continued U.S. support to defend against Russia.
-On 17 February, reports emerged that the Trump administration had asked that the U.S. be given ownership of half of Ukraine's mineral and oil resources, which Zelenskyy rejected reportedly because it did not offer Ukraine clear security guarantees.
-Trump had also demanded that Ukraine pay the U.S. in compensation for U.S. support during the war—the U.S. supplied Ukraine only from 2022 to 2024—and Trump later said that the U.S. had contributed to Ukraine.
+After Zelenskyy's October 2024 "victory plan" introduced the idea of transactional opportunities with Ukraine's natural resources, Trump said in early February 2025 that continued US support for Ukraine would be conditional on the US getting revenue from Ukraine's rare minerals.
+Zelenskyy proposed US participation in developing Ukraine's natural resources in exchange for continued US support to defend against Russia.
+On 17 February, reports emerged that the Trump administration had asked that the US be given ownership of half of Ukraine's mineral and oil resources, which Zelenskyy rejected reportedly because it did not offer Ukraine clear security guarantees.
+Trump had also demanded that Ukraine pay the US in compensation for US support during the war—the US supplied Ukraine only from 2022 to 2024—and Trump later said that the US had contributed to Ukraine.

 On 18 February, Trump said that Ukraine "could have made a deal" to avoid the war and that they "should have never started it."
 The next day, Trump said that Ukraine should have new presidential elections—elections scheduled for 2024 could not be held because Ukraine's constitution forbids elections during martial law—and claimed Zelenskyy's approval ratings were only 4 percent; Zelenskyy replied by saying that Trump was living in a Russian "disinformation bubble".
 Trump called Zelenskyy a "dictator without elections" on social media, and later said that he was negotiating "with no cards" for three years and "nothing got done".
 Trump said that Russia did attack Ukraine, but that Zelenskyy and Biden were at fault for failing to prevent the invasion.
-Trump's comments were criticized by U.S. allies: Both Macron and British prime minister Keir Starmer said Zelenskyy was Ukraine's "democratically elected leader".
+Trump's comments were criticized by US allies: Both Macron and British prime minister Keir Starmer said Zelenskyy was Ukraine's "democratically elected leader".
 Macron said that this was "not the case for Vladimir Putin, who has been killing his opponents and manipulating his elections for a long time", and Starmer added that it is "perfectly reasonable" for Ukraine to suspend elections during wartime.
 German chancellor Olaf Scholz called Trump's comments "false and dangerous".